SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

 You now have a notebook running that has the kubectl command pre-installed which will allow you to interact with the Kubernetes cluster.

 ## Configuring the Kube Notebook
-With the Kube Notebook running, lets configure it to talk to the National Research Platform Kubernetes cluster.
+With the Kube Notebook running, let's configure it to talk to the National Research Platform Kubernetes cluster.
 You will need the kube config from [step 2 of the NRP tasks](/softwarefactory/gettingaccess#nrp-portal-tasks) from the Getting Access guide.

 Follow these steps to configure the notebook:
 1. Upload your config file by clicking the upload files icon and then selecting your config: